Snowplant

 South to Tuolumne Meadows?

-Passing South through the Carson Gap marks your point of departure from the Lake Tahoe Basin.
+Passing South through the Carson Gap marks our point of departure from the Lake Tahoe Basin.

-But how it changes depends on which way you head South out of the Lake Tahoe Basin.
-You have two options.
+But how it changes depends on which way we head South out of the Lake Tahoe Basin.
+We have two options.

-You have a choice of trails when you head South from the Carson Gap.
-First, you can head around the Southwest side of Round Top to follow the Tahoe to Yosemite Trail along the Western flank of the Sierras to Lake Alpine.
+We have a choice of trails when we head South from the Carson Gap.
+First, we can head around the Southwest side of Round Top to follow the Tahoe to Yosemite Trail along the Western flank of the Sierras to Lake Alpine.

 Both are excellent trail routes.
 I suggest you hike both, as possible.